EverydayHealthLogo

 Who is Dr. Nayak, Otolaryngologist in Stanford, CA?

 Dr. Jayakar Nayak, MD is an Otolaryngologist, who primarily practices in Stanford, CA with 1 additional practice location.
-He has been practicing for over 16 years and is board certified by the American Board of Otolaryngology.
+He has been practicing for over 16 years and is board certified.
 Dr. Nayak completed his residency at University of Pittsburgh Medical Center.
 Dr. Nayak is fluent in English, and is currently seeing new patients.
 Dr. Nayak’s practice accepts Kaiser Permanente, Medicaid, Medicare, UnitedHealthcare, Aetna, Cigna and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Nayak’s office.

 What are Areas of Expertise for Dr. Nayak?